Government H-1B Sponsorship Jobs in North Carolina

 Get Access To All Jobs

-Job Roles in Government in North Carolina
+H-1B Government Job Roles in North Carolina

 Project & Program Management7 jobs

-Learning & Development6 jobs
+Procurement & Purchasing3 jobs

-See all 64+ Government North Carolina jobs
+See all Government H-1B Jobs in North Carolina

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Government North Carolina roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

 Which government employers in North Carolina sponsor H-1B visas?

-Public universities are the most consistent H-1B sponsors in North Carolina's government sector.
+Public universities are the most consistent H-1B visa sponsors in North Carolina's government sector.
 UNC Chapel Hill, NC State University, and Duke University (as a nonprofit research institution) file H-1B petitions regularly for faculty, researchers, and technical staff.
 State agencies and federal facilities in the Research Triangle, including EPA's National Health and Environmental Effects Research Lab, also appear in DOL disclosure data as H-1B employers.

 Which cities in North Carolina have the most government H-1B sponsorship jobs?